-Country Mechanisms for the coordination of complex cases Assistance of Eurojust in certain cases.
+Country Mechanisms for the coordination of complex cases 25.
+Norway No specific mechanisms; Assistance of Eurojust in certain cases.
 26. Philippines Intelligence sharing and cooperation with attaches of the foreign state and INTERPOL.
 27. Portugal Joint investigation teams, set up by State agreements.
 28. Romania Use of Eurojust network; Coordination of all national authorities involved; Involvement of the liaison magistrates and officers within accredited embassies; Creation of joint investigations teams.
 29. Serbia Usually under the framework of police organisations, such as EUROPOL and INTERPOL 30.
 Slovakia The use of Europol/Eurojust may be considered as a working solution even with the countries outside of the European Union.
 31. Slovenia Lack of sufficient experience.
 32. Spain Use of Eurojust networks, where applicable; Coordination of investigative measures, through liaison with foreign judicial authorities 33.
-Switzerland Coordination of all authorities involved by the Federal Office of Justice; Coordination of inter-cantonal and international investigation by the Federal 34.
-"The former Office of the Police (Fedpol).
-34. "The former Yugoslav Republic of Absence of specific mechanisms.
-Macedonia" 35.
-Turkey Activities (meetings, seminars, joint projects, etc.) with counterparts to share , knowledge and discuss problems; Signature of Protocols and understandings with foreign central authorities to further cooperation; Establishment of CP to facilitate communication between judicial authorities; Use of internationals channels (INTERPOL, SECI Center, EUROJUST and other), as well as cooperation with foreign financial intelligence units.
+Switzerland Coordination of all authorities involved by the Federal Office of Justice; Coordination of inter-cantonal and international investigation by the Federal Office of the Police (Fedpol).
+34. "The former Absence of specific mechanisms.
+Yugoslav Republic of Macedonia" 35.
+Turkey Activities (meetings, seminars, joint projects, etc.) with counterparts to share knowledge and discuss problems; Signature of Protocols and understandings with foreign central authorities to further cooperation; Establishment of CP to facilitate communication between judicial authorities; Use of internationals channels (INTERPOL, SECI Center, EUROJUST and other), as well as cooperation with foreign financial intelligence units. as well as cooperation with foreign infancial intelligence units.
 36. Ukraine Ministry of Interior: Decided by each competent body.
-No strict provisions regulating this issue.
-Security Service: Joint (international) investigative teams set up by the General Prosecutor's Office.
+No strict provisions 301 OKIGINE regulating this issue.
+5 Security Service: Joint (international) investigative teams set up by the General Prosecutor's Office.
 37. United Kingdom Use of Eurojust networks, or equivalent.
 38. United States of Hard work, email, phone calls, meetings if necessary.
 America